LieselWong/workshop/README.md

 ```

 ## Reminders:
-*Make sure to bookmark the Python documentation.
+* Make sure to bookmark the Python documentation.
 It’s helpful!
-*bring in a ducky (don’t be like me)
+* Bring in a ducky (don’t be like me)
-*Task K09 with your new duos is due on the 4th!
+* Task K09 with your new duos is due on the 4th!

 ## Next LCT
 *Ryan Wang (rwang22@stuy.edu)